Adslot/adslot-ui/CONTRIBUTING.md

 :100: We strive for 100% test coverage, to run tests locally use `npm run test`.

 :do_not_litter: We love lint.
 It keeps things consistent and protects against human error.
 Linting will be run automatically after running `npm run test`.
-You can also run `npm run posttest` on its own.
+You can also run `npm run lint` on its own.
 See [commit conventions](#commit-conventions).

 :speech_balloon: Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a lot of time on it.